 Neighbourhood planning allows communities (residents, employees, businesses) to come together through a 'Neighbourhood Forum' and shape development in their area by producing a neighbourhood plan.

-In view of this, we encourage community groups to carefully consider what else a neighbourhood development plan could achieve for their area.
-This is the case particularly because of the village planning process in which every local resident and business was consulted.
+In view of this, we encourage community groups to carefully consider what else a neighbourhood development plan could beneficially achieve for their area before starting a formal neighbourhood planning process.

-A neighbourhood development plan or neighbourhood development order must be in line with national policies and in general conformity with the strategic policies contained in the development plan for the area of the authority.
+A neighbourhood development plan or neighbourhood development order must be in general conformity with the strategic policies contained in the development plan for the area of the local authority.

-Neighbourhood plans will not be able to prevent development in a neighbourhood – they can only include proposals for an equal (or greater) amount of growth than is set out in the local authority’s development plan, regional and national guidance (e.g. the London Plan).
+Neighbourhood plans will not be able to prevent development in a neighbourhood – they can only include proposals for an equal (or greater) amount of growth than is set out in the local authority’s development plan and in regional and national guidance (e.g. the London Plan).

 Provided that all the conditions are met, local people will be able to vote on the plan in a referendum.
 If the plan is approved by a majority of those who vote, then the local authority will bring it into force.